- Welcome from the Master’s Internship Coordinator

 Welcome from the Master’s Internship Coordinator

 Thank you for your interest in a Master’s Internship experience at Counseling and Psychological Services at Florida State University.
-The internship experience begins mid-August and ends with the conclusion of the spring semester for Art Therapy and Mental Health Counseling interns, and spring semester only for Social Work interns.
+The practicum/ internship experience begins at different times depending on the program.
+For Clinical Mental Health Counseling, the practicum/internship begins Summer semester and ends with the conclusion of Spring Semester.
+For Art Therapy, the internship begins Fall and at the end of Spring.
+For Social Work interns, the internship is one semester, either in Fall or Spring.

 The Master’s Internship Training Program endorses a developmental model of supervision and training, reflecting a focus on the development of competencies consistent with a master’s intern’s level of experience.
 To enhance the learning process, the clinicians in the program are committed to providing an experience that integrates development of clinical competence and ethical practice with professional growth and development in a supportive atmosphere.